 Iassos

-Iassos was an ancient city in Caria which occupied a small peninsula joined by an isthmus to the mainland.
-According to Strabo, Iassos was a celebrated fishing place and its harbour made it an important commercial centre.
-Today, it is an extensive multi-period site located on the shores of the Gulf of Güllük halfway between Didyma to the north and Halicarnassus to the south.
+Iassos was an ancient Greek city located in Caria on a small peninsula connected to the mainland by an isthmus.
+According to the historian Strabo, Iassos was well known for its fishing and had a harbour, making it an important commercial centre.
+Today, it is an extensive multi-period site located on the shores of the Gulf of Güllük, halfway between Didyma to the north and Halicarnassus to the south.

 Coordinates: 37° 16′ 40″ N, 27° 35′ 11″ E

 According to tradition, Iassos was colonised in the 9th or 8th century BC by Greeks from Argos (the Dorians).
-Archaeological evidence, however, shows that the site had been inhabited since the Neolithic period and that it flourished as one of the great Minoan and Mycenaean settlements in Asia Minor.
-Prosperity continued throughout the Hellenistic, Roman and Byzantine periods and many of the remains visible today date from the later periods.
+However, Archaeological evidence shows that the site had been inhabited since the Neolithic period and flourished as one of the major Minoan and Mycenaean settlements in Asia Minor.
+Prosperity continued throughout the Hellenistic, Roman, and Byzantine periods, with many of the remains visible today originating from these later eras.

-Twentieth-century excavations have revealed the Agora which remains date to the time of Hadrian and Antoninus Pius (AD 117 – 161), the bouleuterion (one of the best-preserved buildings in Iassos), temples, including a sanctuary dedicated to Artemis Astias (the patron-goddess of the city) and numerous other buildings.
-A funerary monument in the form of a Corinthian temple is a very impressive construction dating from the Roman period.
-It is located inside the courtyard of the “Old Fish Market” which was restored to be used as an open air museum in 1995.
+Twentieth-century excavations have uncovered the Agora, dating back to the time of Hadrian and Antoninus Pius (AD 117 – 161), the bouleuterion (one of the best-preserved buildings in Iassos), temples, including a sanctuary dedicated to Artemis Astias (the patron goddess of the city), and numerous other buildings.
+Additionally, an impressive Roman-period funerary monument in the form of a Corinthian temple is located within the courtyard of the “Old Fish Market.”
+This site was restored in 1995 to serve as an open-air museum.

 PORTFOLIO